DataMIL: Selecting Data for Robot Imitation Learning with Datamodels: : Datamodels for Robot Imitation Learning

 \textbf{Clustering training examples.} Datamodels measure the influence of each \emph{\datapoint{}} on overall policy performance.
-In robotics, a \datapoint{} may be as simple as a single state–action pair (for an MLP policy) or as complex as sequences of state–action pairs (for sequential policies).
+In robotics, a \datapoint{} may range from a single state–action pair, to sequences of state–action pairs (for sequential policies).
 Estimating influence at the individual \datapoint{} level is often noisy: because each \datapoint{} is seen only a few times during training, its individual effect on policy performance is often marginal and difficult to measure precisely.
 To reduce this variance, prior works clusters samples by class or task and then evaluates cluster‐level influence instead of individual examples~\citep{jain2023data, ley2024generalized}.

 This is particularly suitable for robotics since data naturally clusters into state–action sequences, so we can group samples at different temporal scales—e.g.\ sub-trajectories~\citep{memmel2024strap}, tasks~\citep{zha2024distilling}, or entire domains~\citep{hejna2024re}.
 Fine-grained clusters offer precise selection but suffer from high noise, while coarse clusters yield more stable influence estimates at the cost of detail.
 We found that the optimal clustering strategy is a function of the dataset size given a fixed compute budget: the larger the dataset, the fewer times each sample is seen during training, leading to noisier individual influence estimates.
-For instance, in the mid-sized datasets such as LIBERO~\citep{liu2023libero}, sub-trajectory clustering provided a good balance between granularity and noise robustness.
-In contrast, for larger-scale datasets like OXE~\citep{o2024open}, aggregating influence over entire trajectories lead to more reliable influence estimates.
+On mid-sized datasets like LIBERO, sub-trajectory clustering provides a balance between granularity and noise~(see App.~\ref{app:comparison_cluster_size}), whereas on large-scale datasets such as OXE, aggregating trajectory-level influence yields more reliable influence estimates.